yamadharma/blog/content/ru/publication/kulyabov-2009-nucleilett-cadabra-en/index.md

 publication_types:
 - article-journal
 publication: '*Physics of Particles and Nuclei Letters*'
-doi: 10.1134/S1547477109070073
 abstract: In this article we present two examples solved in a new problem-oriented computer algebra system Cadabra.
 Solution of the same examples in widespread universal computer algebra system Maple turn out to be more difficult.
 tags:
 - mine
 - index:rinc